 Muckross House and Gardens, one of County Kerry’s most popular visitor attractions, also owes its fame largely to Victoria.
 The royal party stayed two nights there as guests of the Herbert family during the 1861 visit.
 The Herberts had carried out elaborate preparations, commissioning tapestries, mirrors, Persian carpets, silverware, musical instruments, linen, china and servants uniforms for the occasion.
 The curtains that still hang in the Muckross House dining room were specially woven for the occasion.

-Although Queen Elizabeth II is not including County Kerry in her itinerary, she will be giving the royal seal of approval to the Rock of Cashel in Tipperary, as well sites in Dublin, Kildare, and Cork.
+Although Queen Elizabeth II did not including County Kerry in her itinerary when she visited in 2011, she did give the royal seal of approval to the Rock of Cashel in Tipperary, as well sites in Dublin, Kildare, and Cork.

-The Irish are hoping she will echo the words of Victoria who, although famously often ‘not amused,' was very positive about Ireland.
+The Irish hoped she would echo the words of Victoria who, although famously often ‘not amused,' was very positive about Ireland and it seems that the current Queen of England loved the place as much as her great grandmother.

 “I am very sorry to leave Ireland.
-I have had an extremely pleasant time,” she said at the end of her last official visit to the Emerald Isle in 1900.
+I have had an extremely pleasant time,” Victoria said at the end of her last official visit to the Emerald Isle in 1900.